wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

    * <a target="_blank" href="https://www.data.com/">Data.com</a> - B2B prospecting and data cleansing [<a target="_blank" href="https://www.data.com/trust/">status</a>]
    * <a target="_blank" href="https://www.desk.com/">Desk.com</a> - Customer Help Desk support for small business [<a target="_blank" href="https://status.desk.com/">status</a>]
    * <a target="_blank" href="https://www.demandware.com/">Demandware.com</a> acquired in 2016 for manufacturing processes.
 It is part of the Salesforce Commerce Cloud.
-   * <a target="_blank" href="http://www.financialforce.com/">FinancialForce.com</a>
-    is also a SaaS providing software for managing financial information.
    * <a target="_blank" href="http://www.heroku.com/">Heroku.com</a> - free hosting for low-volume apps written in open-source programming [<a target="_blank" href="https://status.heroku.com/">status</a>]
    * <a target="_blank" href="http://www.marketingcloud.com/">MarketingCloud.com</a> (formerly ExactTarget) [<a target="_blank" href="https://status.marketingcloud.com/">status</a>]
    * <a target="_blank" href="https://pardot.com">Pardot.com</a> [<a target="_blank" href="https://trust.pardot.com/">status</a>]
    * <a target="_blank" href="https://www.quip.com/">Quip.com</a> "a Salesforce company" has APIs to enable automation of processes, integration, and <strong>collabortion</strong> with any app.

+Not owned by Salesforce but they seem close:

+   * <a target="_blank" href="http://www.financialforce.com/">FinancialForce.com</a> provides SaaS for managing financial information.
+Salesforce invested in this company.

 ### Github repos: